dominikpin/advent-of-code-2023/README.md

 ## Folder Structure

 - day01: Contains solutions for day 1.
-  - Problem_1.java: Solution to part 1.
+  - Part1.java: Solution to part 1.
-  - Problem_2.java: Solution to part 2.
+  - Part2.java: Solution to part 2.
   - input.txt: Input file of the day.
-  - option 1:
-  - test1.txt: Short helpful input file for part 1.
-  - test2.txt: Short helpful input file for part 2.
-  - option 2:
-  - test1,2.txt: Short helpful input file for part 1 and 2.
+  - test.txt: Short helpful input file for part 1 and 2.
   - may include some helper .java files.
 - day02: Contains solutions for Day 2.
   - ...